ekrich/sbt-scripting/README.md

 The next example is meant to show how you might create the code you want to run in another project and then use it in a script by using a *libraryDependencies* setting in your **sbt** script file.
 A couple of reason you may want to do this are as follows:

 * Your script application targets both Unix and Windows platforms and you want your **sbt** script to share the same code so you don't have to change code in multiple places.
-You would still have change the **sbt** version, *scalaVersion* and/or your *libraryDependencies* in the each build file when you upgrade.
+You would still have to change the **sbt** version, *scalaVersion* and/or your *libraryDependencies* in the each build file when you upgrade.
 This is the case we demonstrate in this tutorial.

 * You have web service or microservice endpoints that you wish to call and code for calling the services and using the data are in another project.
 This avoids duplicating code just as in the first point mentioned above.